hlisboasousa/node-api-backend/README.md

 # API REST - Recruit Test

-This project consist on a simple API rest for manipulating registers of departments and collaborators of a company.
+This project consists on a simple API rest for manipulating registers of departments and collaborators of a company.
 It is developed using NodeJs and utilizes Mongodb Altas service for database storage.

 - Require: node version > 14.